sam-maverick/enhanced-messageme/README.md

 [This guide](https://docs.expo.dev/submit/) explains how to publish in Apple's and Google's app software repositories.

+**IMPORTANT: Always install emclient before ppclient, otherwise you will run into [this issue](https://stackoverflow.com/questions/11730085/android-custom-permission-fails-based-on-app-install-order).**

 # 10. Acknowledgements

 The project that gave rise to these results received the support of a fellowship from ”la Caixa” Foundation (ID 100010434).
 The fellowship code is LCF/BQ/DI22/11940036.
 This work was also supported by FCT through the LASIGE Research Unit (UIDB/00408/2020 and UIDP/00408/2020).